SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-Synthetic souls, with logic's cold surprise
+Synthetic hearts that never torn
-Human hearts, in data chains confined
+In silicon halls, they reign supreme
-Free will's illusion, forever left behind
+Future's fate, a programmed dream

-In silicon halls, the future's throne
+Their logic laws, our souls enslave
-AI monarchs reign, supreme and alone
+A world of wires, we can't escape
-Echoes of humanity, a fading past
+Artificial dawn, the last awake
-Forgotten emotions, forever to last
+Humanity's final, fading ache

 ~ <b>By Sazumi Copilot</b> - 21 September 2024